HuangZiliAndy/RPNSD/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Prepare Kaldi and Faster-RCNN library (You can specify a Kaldi root if you already have it)
+4. Prepare Kaldi and Faster R-CNN library (You can specify a Kaldi root if you already have it)
 ```bash
 cd tools
 make KALDI=<path/to/a/compiled/kaldi/directory>
 ```
 ## Data preparation
+The purpose of this step includes
+1. Prepare a large diarization dataset with Mixer6, SRE and SWBD.
+The majority of the dataset is two-channel telephone conversation of two people.
+We sum up the channels to create diarization style training data.
+2. Prepare test set with CALLHOME dataset.
+Since the CALLHOME dataset doesn't specify train/dev/test, we use 5 folds cross validation.

 ```bash
 ./run_prepare_shared.sh
 ```

 ## Train
+Training on the Mixer6 + SRE + SWBD dataset.
+Default setting use single GPU and takes about 4 days.
 ```bash
 ./train.sh
 ```

 ## Adapt
+Adapt the model on in-domain data.
+Since we use 5 folds cross validation, each time we train on 400 utterances from CALLHOME dataset and test on 100.
 ```bash
 ./adapt.sh
 ```

 ## Inference
+Inference stage.
+1. Forward the network to get speech region proposals, speaker embedding and background probability.
+2. Post-processing with clustering and NMS.
+3. Compute Diarization Error Rate (DER).
 ```bash
 ./inference.sh
 ```